Is Bleeding or Spotting During Ovulation Normal?

 When Should I Worry About Ovulation Bleeding?

-Normal menstrual bleeding occurs at regular intervals (usually starting every four weeks or so, although every woman is different) and lasts between five and seven days.
+Normal menstrual bleeding occurs at regular intervals (usually starting every four weeks or so, although every person is different) and lasts between five and seven days.
 Some women also experience light spotting during ovulation, about two weeks after the first day of their last period or in the middle of their cycle for women who have a cycle that is longer or shorter than 28 days.

 Sometimes, irregular bleeding is an indication of an underlying health condition and not just cycle spotting.
 Some of the most common causes of irregular bleeding outside of ovulation and implantation include fibroids, endometriosis, polycystic ovary syndrome (PCOS), polyps, menopause or perimenopause, pregnancy, and sexually transmitted infections (STIs).